Mdran2112/flight-delay-prediction-api/README.md

 ## Swagger
 The API has its own Swagger portal.
 It can be used also as a client for sending requests to the API.
 The URL is `http://<host>:5050/docs`

+### Tag creation
+The repository has a github workflow for tag creation when merging to master.
+When you make a PR to master, include one of the following flags in the commit message string.

+* MAJOR CHANGE: `#major`
+* MINOR CHANGE: `#minor`
+* PATCH: `#patch `
+* NONE: `#none`

+For example if initial version is v0.0.0, commit message `ADD - certain feature #minor` will lead to `v0.1.0`.
+Then, if I make another PR to master with commit `FIX - bug in certain feature #patch` will lead to `v0.1.1`

+The workflow will build the new tag and publish it in the repository.